-6.3.1.
+- 6.3.1.
 When a written examination is given in a Law School course, law students' examinations should be administered and graded anonymously.
 Numbers will be assigned to individual law students by the Law School administration.
-No indication of a law student's identity by name or class status shall be on the examination paper.
+No indication of a law student's identity by name or class status shall be on the examination paper. - 6.3.2.

-- 6.3.2.
 The Law School Registrar is responsible for supervising the assignment of exam numbers.
-In London, the key will be kept by the London Director, who will supervise the number assignment system.
 Numbers may be assigned during the semester to accommodate special examination schedules.
-The Law School Registrar and the London Director are responsible for the security of the numbers to ensure strict anonymity until the grades are deposited officially with the University Registrar. - 6.3.3.
+The Law School Registrar is responsible for the security of the numbers to ensure strict anonymity until the grades are submitted to the University Registrar. - 6.3.3.
 No examinations are to be scheduled on Sundays. - 6.3.4.
 No examination or test may be given during the final five class days of the class portion of each semester, nor may examinations or tests be given during the study period following the end of the semester.
-This provision shall not apply to papers assigned at least two weeks prior to the end of the semester; neither shall it apply to take-home examinations if the examination is distributed during the study period or during the officially scheduled examination time. - 6.4.
+This provision shall not apply to papers assigned at least two weeks prior to the end of the semester; neither shall it apply to student-scheduled examinations if the student-scheduled examination window includes at least one day of the officially scheduled examination period. - 6.4.
 REQUIRED PAPERS.
 It is the declared policy of the faculty that in courses requiring submission of a paper, the paper must be specially prepared by the student for that course.
 Incorporation of any material prepared by the student earlier shall be approved in advance by the professor. - ARTICLE 7.
-GRADING, ACADEMIC GOOD STANDING, HONORS, PROBATION, AND DISMISSAL - 7.1.
+GRADING, ACADEMIC GOOD STANDING, HONORS, PROBATION, AND DISMISSAL

+- 7.1.
 GRADING.
 Grading in the Law School is governed by the Hoynes Code. - 7.1.1.
 Grades and Numerical Values.
 Grades are not calculated on a numerical basis, but are assigned values for calculating grade-point average, according to the following grading system, effective fall semester 1987.

 Letter Grade Value Letter Grade Value

-A 4.000 C+ 2.333
+Α 4.000 C+ 2.333

 A- 3.667 С 2.000

 B+ 3.333 C- 1.667

 В 3.000 D 1.000

 B- 2.667 F 0.000

-- 7.1.2.
+7.1.2.
 Interpretation of Grades.
-Within the grading system described in section 7.1.1, "A" is superior, "B" is good, "C" is satisfactory, "D" is unsatisfactory with credit, "F" is failure. - 7.1.3.
+Within the grading system described in section 7.1.1, "A" is superior, "B" is good, "C" is satisfactory, "D" is unsatisfactory with credit, "F" is failure.

+7.1.3.
 Other Grades